 Authentication in the RBridge Channel case (see Figure 2.1) is computed across the inner Ethernet Addresses, Data Label, relevant Channel Tunnel header information, and the payload.

-To be more precise, the covered area starts with the byte immediately after the TRILL Header ingress nickname unless the optional flag word [rfc7180bis] is present in which case it starts after the flag word, and extends to just before the TRILL Data packet link trailer, for example just before the FCS for Ethernet.
+To be more precise, the covered area starts with the byte immediately after the TRILL Header ingress nickname unless the optional flag word [rfc7180bis] is present.
+If the optional flag word is present, then the covered area starts after that flag word.
+In either case, it extends to just before the TRILL Data packet link trailer.
+For example, for an Ethernet packet it would extend to just before the FCS.
 If an authentication value is included in the More Info field shown in Section 4.1, it is treated as zero when authentication is calculated.
 If an authentication value is included in a payload after the security information, it is calculated as provided by the SType and security algorithms in use.